US-MFG-Demo/WhatTheHack/044-Dapr/Coach/Solution-01.md

 ## Step 1.
 Run the VehicleRegistration service

-1. From the file explorer in VS Code, open the `src` folder.
+1. From the file explorer in VS Code, open the `Resources` folder.

    > Throughout the assignment you'll execute *all steps* in the **same instance** of VS Code.